djpine/linfit/README.md

     elements are equal and give the cross correlation between the two fitting parameters `a` and `b`.

-    Setting one or both of the input parameters, `cov` or `residuals`, to False makes the program run faster, usually by a factor of 2 to 3.
-    Setting `relsigma` = False also makes the program run faster.
+    linfit runs faster, by a factor of 2 to 3, if calculation of the residuals is suppressed letting `cov`, `chisq`, and `residuals` remain False (the default setting).

-    Fitting a straight line to a single set of `(x, y)` data using ``linfit`` is typically many times faster than using either ``polyfit`` or ``linalg.lstsq``.
+    Fitting a straight line to a single set of `(x, y)` data using ``linfit`` is typically 2 to 10 times faster than using either ``polyfit`` or ``linalg.lstsq``, especially when weighting is used and for very large data sets.

     References
     ----------